VHrishita/chloris/README.md

 ## 🤝 Contributors

-Project by **Group 17**
+Project by **Group 17 - AIML MINI PROJECT**
-Built with love by students passionate about nature, sustainability, and technology 🌿
+Built with love by students passionate about nature, sustainability, and technology � Vempali Hrishita - Backend
+Ashika V - Frontend
+A Deepthi - Research & Content

 ---